abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   imperfect active subjunctive, meaning to consult.
 This is a jussive noun clause.
 We must also add a *saluti* to fit with this.

-    We replied that we would not allow so as to take thought for our safety uncertain concerning the safety of that man.
+    We replied that we are not going to unite so as we might consult for our safety uncertain concerning the safety of that man.

 25. *Non moratus ultra proripit se effusoque cursu periculo aufertur.*